KITTRELL ELEMENTARY SCHOOL

 The YMCA Fun Company is available at a reasonable cost for students who need supervised care (including tutoring!) after school.
 Hours: 2:30 - 6:00pm.
 Information about the Fun Company may be obtained by calling the YMCA at 895-5995.
 Please note that financial assistance is available.

 Each Title I school must have a Parent Policy and Parent Compact which are developed and approved by parents and teachers.
-A committee of parents, community members, and teachers met in March 2016 to develop the parent policy and the following parent/teacher compacts.
+A committee of parents, community members, and teachers revised and approved the parent policy and the following parent/teacher compacts, in February 2019.

 RUTHERFORD COUNTY BOARD OF EDUCATION INFORMATION